 How to determine the specific heat capacity

-To determine the specific heat capacity as a function of temperature of different materials, Differential Scanning Calorimetry (DSC) is used.
+To determine the Specific Heat Capacity (cp)Heat capacity is a material-specific physical quantity, determined by the amount of heat supplied to specimen, divided by the resulting temperature increase.
+The specific heat capacity is related to a unit mass of the specimen.specific heat capacity as a function of temperature of different materials, Differential Scanning Calorimetry (DSC) is used.
 The heat capacity is defined as the quantity of heat necessary to raise the temperature of 1 g substance by 1°C while the pressure p is kept constant.
 It is described by the heat conduction equation:

 In accordance with DIN EN ISO 11357-4 (and ASTM E1269), the sample is measured relative to a second (reference) sample of known heat capacity.
 A typical reference sample would be sapphire.
 Therefore, one experiment consists of three different runs in the temperature range of interest.
 The first is a scan with two empty pans (baseline), the second a scan with one pan containing the sapphire sample (reference), and finally the third run with the actual sample (sample) in the same type of pan.